 For more information please see:

-Statistics that provide a high level summary of the volume of OIA requests received by Auckland DHB, the availability of information and how we are performing against statutory timeframes can be viewed here [PDF, 365 KB](external link).
+Statistics providing a high-level summary of the volume of OIA requests we receive, the availability of information and how we are performing against statutory timeframes can be viewed here [PDF, 320 KB].